Frequently asked questions

 Sand is normally moved in spring to provide sandy beaches for summer and again in autumn to protect the coast through winter.

-works being undertaken from May - July 2021.
+works undertaken from May - August 2021.

 The department regularly meets with community representatives and council to help guide the Semaphore sand movement works.